-Infant and early childhood mental health is concerned with the optimal physical, social, emotional, and cognitive development of the young child (birth through 8 years old) within the context of his/her family.
+Infant and early childhood mental health is concerned with the optimal physical, social, emotional, and cognitive development of the young child (birth through eight years old) within the context of his/her family.
 The field addresses the capacity of infants and children to self-regulate, experience the full range of human emotions, engage in loving, reciprocal relationships, represent the world in thought and language, engage in shared emotional thinking and relatedness, become intimate and care for others interdependently, and engage in productive activities.
 It also investigates and honors the relationships that are considered crucial to the child’s neurological, physical, emotional, and social development which are the foundation for all later developmental progress.

 Costa (1996, 2006) has summarized guiding principles in the field of infant mental health, and Greenspan and Wieder (2006) note the central importance of affective development.
-Brazelton and Greenspan (2000) and Greenspan (2002), further establish the critical importance of emotional security in the unfolding developmental progress of infants and children.
+Brazelton and Greenspan (2000) and Greenspan (2002) further establish the critical importance of emotional security in the unfolding developmental progress of infants and children.
 With regard to early childhood mental health consultation, the Center for Child and Human Development at Georgetown University issued a seminal report in August 2009 on effective early childhood mental health consultation programs, promoting the notion that all infant and early care education programs must integrate mental health considerations (Duran et al., 2009).

 Costa (2006) identified three critical domains in program and staff development related to enhancing infant and early childhood mental health:

-The integration of principles and practices of infant and early childhood mental health into all educational, service, policy and advocacy programs
+The integration of principles and practices of infant and early childhood mental health into all educational, service, policy and advocacy programs;

-The implications and applications of relationship-based intervention
+The implications and applications of relationship-based intervention; and

-The critical importance of reflective practices in all educational and service programs
+The critical importance of reflective practices in all educational and service programs.

 The field of infant and early childhood mental health has grown significantly in the past 25 years.
-Advances and research in the neurosciences have revealed the critical ways in which the earliest emotional relationships “sculpt” the infant brain and the ways in which adverse experiences and trauma have deleterious effects on the structure and function of the brain (e.g. Perry, 2006; Adverse Childhood Experiences studies/CDC).
+Advances and research in the neurosciences have revealed the critical ways in which the earliest emotional relationships “sculpt” the infant brain and the ways in which adverse experiences and trauma have deleterious effects on the structure and function of the brain (e.g., Perry, 2006; Adverse Childhood Experiences studies/CDC).
 Additionally, both in New Jersey and throughout the United States, there are an increasing number of service and educational programs dedicated to promotion, prevention, and intervention in the lives of infants, children, and families.
-These include federally and state-mandated Part C Early Intervention programs for infants and children, birth to three years, with developmental disabilities; a wide range of infant and early childhood home-visitation programs (e.g. Nurse-Family Partnership, Healthy Families, Parents-As-Teachers, Parent-Child Home, Home Instruction for Parents of Preschool Youngsters -HIPPY); Office of Head Start (OHS) funded home-based and center-based Early Head Start programs; and increasing numbers of infant and child preschool programs.
+These include federally and state-mandated Part C Early Intervention programs for infants and children, birth to three years, with developmental disabilities; a wide range of infant and early childhood home-visitation programs (e.g., Nurse-Family Partnership, Healthy Families, Parents as Teachers, Parent-Child Home, Home Instruction for Parents of Preschool Youngster -HIPPY); Office of Head Start (OHS) funded home-based and center-based Early Head Start programs; and increasing numbers of infant and child preschool programs.